gatsbyjs/gatsby/docs/docs/add-404-page.md

 title: "Add 404 Page"
 ---

 Adding a 404 page is easy.
-Simply create a page whose path matches the regex `/404*`.
-Most often you'll just want to create a React component page at `src/pages/404.js`.
+First, create a page whose path matches the regex `/404*`.
+Most often you'll want to create a React component page at `src/pages/404.js`.

 Gatsby ensures that your 404 page is built as `404.html` as many static hosting